 What the rebasing election does not cover

-The rebasing election is specifically for non-UK situs assets held since 5 April 2017 by individuals meeting the five-condition test.
+The rebasing election is specifically for non-UK situs assets held since 5 April 2017 by people who meet the five-condition test.
 It does not cover:

 • Assets acquired post-5-April-2017.
 Excluded by condition 1.
 The historic acquisition cost applies; no rebasing.

-• UK-domiciled-of-origin individuals.
+• UK domicile of origin.
 Excluded by condition 4.
-Even if the individual was non-UK-resident during the relevant period, UK-domiciled-origin disqualifies.
+Even if you were non-UK-resident during the relevant period, a UK domicile of origin disqualifies you.

 Want this checked against your specific situation?